Ozarke/sentiment/README.md

-# Windrose v1.6
+# Windrose V1.6
 Windrose is a TTRPG system that involves rolling colored d6s.<br/>
 The effort of this project is to develop windrose character sheets and API scripts to be used in [Roll20](https://roll20.net/welcome).<br/>
-Versions will be seperated by compatibilty.
 V1 to V2 will require re-implment tokens and setting up character sheets.
 # Installation
 This api requires Pro level subscribtion on roll20.
 The code provided are both an API scripts and a character sheet.
 These must be used together.
 ### API Installation